alexanderluna/php/laravel/microblog/README.md

 ## Database

-When we generate our laravel project we also created a database (depending your choice).
-To make changes to it we can generate a migration and apply the migration with artisan.
+When we generate our Laravel project we also created a database (depending your choice).
+To make changes to it we can generate a migration and apply the migration with artisan or generate a Seeder file to seed our Database.

 ```zsh
 php artisan make:migration